Ștefan Barbu: Club career

 Barbu was born on 2 March 1908 in Arad, Austria-Hungary (now Romania).
 He started playing junior level football in 1921 at local club Olimpia, moving afterwards to neighboring club Gloria.
 He started his senior career in 1927 at Gloria, moving a few years later back to Olimpia.
 In 1932, he made a comeback to Gloria where on 11 September he made his Divizia A debut in a 2–1 away victory against România Cluj.

 In 1933, Barbu joined Rapid București where he won the first trophy of his career, the 1934–35 Cupa României, managing to score the victory goal in the 6–5 win in extra time against Ripensia Timișoara in the final.
 In the following season he became the top-scorer of the league, netting 23 goals in 20 games.
 In the next two seasons he would win two more Cupa României with The Railwaymen but played in only one of the finals, the 5–1 win over Ripensia in 1937.

-In 1938, Barbu returned to Arad, first at Olimpia, then he went to Gloria where on 16 April 1939 he made his last Divizia A appearance in a 3–1 away loss to Unirea Tricolor București, having a total of 77 matches with 47 goals in the competition.
+In 1938, Barbu returned to Arad, first at Olimpia, then he went to Gloria where on 16 April 1939 he made his last Divizia A appearance in a 3–1 away loss to Unirea Tricolor București, totaling 77 matches with 47 goals in the competition.
 Barbu ended his career after playing for Crișana Arad in the 1940–41 Divizia B season.